Reservations

 Fully loaded, the steamer is about to pull up to its wharf at Weirs Beach

-Same picture as the above colorized postcard, but the b&w photo has so much more detail.
+Same photo as the previous colorized postcard, but the b&w photo has so much more detail.

 Once again, passengers are seen loading the steamship